sahithyandev/s3/src/content/docs/operating-systems/21-raid.md

 ### RAID 0

 Uses striping only.
 High speed.
 No redundancy.
 No fault tolerance.
+If 1 disk fails, all data is gone.
+100% usable space.
+Used in non-critical systems where speed is prioritized over reliability.

 ### RAID 1

 Uses mirroring only.
 Data is duplicated on 2 or more disks.
 Can survive 1 disk failure.
 Fast reads.
 More reliable.
 50% usable space.
+Requires 2 block writes for each block write.
+Better write performance than RAID 5.

+### RAID 2

+Uses striping at bit level.
+A single disk store ECC bits.
+Too complex for implementation.
+Not used as much (RAID 3 is used instead).
+Memory-Style Error-Correcting-Codes (ECC) with bit striping.

+### RAID 3

+Uses striping at bit level.
+Corresponding parity bits are stored on a dedicated parity disk.
+Can recover 1 failed disk.
+XOR of bits used for parity.
+Faster data transfer.
+Less I/O operations per second because all disks must be synchronized for each read/write.
+Not used as much because bit-striping causes too much arm movement.
+RAID 5 is used instead.

 ### RAID 4

-Stripping is used for data.
-A dedicated disk stores parity information.

-Usually congestion is caused on the parity disk, which degrades write performance.
+Uses striping at block-level.
+A dedicated disk stores block parity.
+Parity bit must be re-written for every block writes, which becomes a performance bottleneck.
+Not used as much (RAID 5 is used instead).

 ### RAID 5

-Data and parity are spread across all disks.
+Uses striping at block-level.
+Data and parity are distributed across all disks.
 Can survive 1 disk failure.
 Good read performance.
+Higher I/O rates than RAID 4.
+Avoids bottleneck of RAID 4.
 Moderate write performance because of extra parity calculation.
+Less cost compared to RAID 1.
+Requires 4 I/O operations (2 block reads, 2 block writes) for each block write.

-Balance of speed, cost, and fault tolerance.
+Balances speed, cost, and fault tolerance.
 Used in general-purpose storage.

 ### RAID 6

 Similar to RAID 5 but stores 2 parity blocks per stripe.
 Can survive 2 disk failures.
 Safer than RAID 5.
 Slower.
 Costlier.
 Slightly slower writes because of extra parity math.
+Not used as much, because RAID 1 or RAID 5 offer adequate protection for most applications.

-Use Case: Large-capacity arrays where rebuild times are long.
+Used in large-capacity arrays where rebuild times are long.

 ### RAID 10